Showing posts with label Paul Newman. Show all posts

 I was so taken with this movie I made a point of making sure I'd read BOTH novels before the film came out; I tacked up homemade posters promoting the movie on the bulletin board in my high school's library; I bought every movie magazine that had even the most minor article or photo about it: and when I walked home from school, I always went the route that took me by the movie theater with the advance posters and lobby cards on display.

 The Towering Inferno had its West Coast premiere at San Francisco's Alexandria Theater on Thursday, December 19th, and a friend and I desperately wanted to go to gawk from the sidelines (Lights!
 Music!
 Stars!
 Celebrities!
 Television!
-Radio!), but that idea was nixed because it was a school night.
+Radio!), but that idea was nixed by our parents.
 We eventually saw The Towering Inferno during its opening weekend and were absolutely floored.
 Even then, there was no mistaking it for a great film or anything, but it was one of those eye-popping "event" movie experiences I'll never forget.
 I saw the film at least four times over that Christmas holiday, and for many years after, I kept the souvenir program I'd purchased at the first screening.

 PERFORMANCES